synchronizing/machine/README.md

-a# ☕️ Fresh OSX Setup
+# ☕️ Fresh OSX Setup

 #### While you can simply run this script, I instead recommend branching this repo and editing the `start_up.sh` file to your personal liking.
 Everything in there is commented and should be obvious!